lauragift21/giftegwuenu.dev/content/posts/how-to-change-an-svg-logo-in-dark-mode.md

 ## Solution 1: CSS Variables

 We can use CSS custom properties(CSS Variables) to solve this problem.
 Here's what you'll typically want to do.
-We need to define a variable called logo for both dark and light mode and set these as background image
+We need to define a variable called logo for both dark and light mode and set these as the background image.

 ```css
 // varibles.scss